Zhuolu County

 Zhuolu County (涿鹿县 (涿鹿縣, Zhuōlù Xiàn)) is a county in the northwest of Hebei province, bordering Beijing's Mentougou District to the east.
 It is under the administration of the Zhangjiakou city.
 It has eight towns, nine townships, and 373 village-level units (行政村).
 It is located near the confluence of the Sanggan River (桑干河) and Yang River (洋河) tributaries to the Yongding River, on the banks of Sanggan River.
-Zhuolu has 2802 square kilometers (approximately 1082 square miles), with a population of 330,000 inhabitants.
+Zhuolu has 2802 square kilometers (approximately 1082 square miles), with a population of 294,000 inhabitants (2020 census).
 Its postal code number is 075600, and its telephone area code is 0313.

 Historical uncertainty

 Modern Zhuolu may or may not have been the location of the historical Battle of Zhuolu.
 However, it is promoted for tourism as such.
 Modern Zhuolu may or may not have been the location of what is claimed to be the only city founded by the legendary Yellow Emperor, Huáng dì 黄帝, although there is evidence to support this case.